kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 - `Processing Service` makes a call to store views count for some video B, let's say `Node 4` is selected to serve this request, we can use a simple round robin algorithm to chose this initial node, or we may be smarter and chose a node that is "closet" to the client in terms of network distance.
 - Let's call this `Node 4` a `Coordinator Node` needs to decide which node stores data for the requested video.
 We can use `Consistent Hashing` algorithm to pick the node.
 As you may see, `Node 1` should store the data for the video B. `Coordinate Node` will make a call to the `Node 1` and wait for the response.
 - Actually nothing stops `Coordinator Node` to call multiple nodes to replicate data, for example 3 nodes if we want 3 copies of data.
 Waiting for 3 responses from replicate may be too slow, so we may consider the write to be successful as soon as only 2 replication requests succeeded.
 This approach is called `Quorum Writes`
 - Similar to `Quorum Writes`, there is a `Quorum Reads` approach, when `Query Service` retrieves views count for video B, `Coordinate Node 4` will initiate several read requests in paralle.
 In theory, the coordinate node may get different responses from replica nodes.
 Why?
-Because some nodes could have been unavailable when write request happened.
-Those nodes have stale da
+Because some node could have been unavailable when write request happened.
+That node has stale data right now, other 2 nodes has up-to-date data.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2Mjg2NDg0OCwtNzMwODA1MjQ1LDE0MT
+eyJoaXN0b3J5IjpbLTE3MDIyMzY5NDQsLTczMDgwNTI0NSwxND
-kxODY2MzEsNzEwMDU5Njg5LDQ0Njc2MjI0MSwxMzY5NDU3NjQs
+E5MTg2NjMxLDcxMDA1OTY4OSw0NDY3NjIyNDEsMTM2OTQ1NzY0
-LTE1OTA5MTU0NzAsLTEzNDYzMzc4OTQsNDY0NjM5NDgzXX0=
+LC0xNTkwOTE1NDcwLC0xMzQ2MzM3ODk0LDQ2NDYzOTQ4M119
 -->